hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 $ ls ..
 ```

-The shortcut `..` always refers to the directory above your current directory and is a very important when using relative paths.
+The shortcut `..` always refers to the directory above your current directory and is very important when using relative paths.
 So, it prints the contents of the `unix_lesson/`.
 You can chain this together with another directory in `unix_lesson/`, so:

 ```bash
 $ ls ../reference_data/